HugoRDS7/coursera-webdev/README.md

 ##  Johns Hopkins University - Coursera: HTML, CSS, and Javascript for Web Developers

-This are the assignemnts of the "HTML, CSS, and Javascript for Web Developers".
-You can see my submissions for the 4 assignments of the course.
+These are the assignments of the "HTML, CSS, and Javascript for Web Developers".
+You can see here my submissions for the 4 assignments of the course.

 * [Week 2]: Introduction to CSS3